Your Bookshop Holiday Questions Answered

 16. What areas will I have access to?

-Other than the shared kitchen and bathroom (bath with electric shower over), an extra toilet is on the ground floor in the courtyard.
+Other than the kitchen and bathroom (bath with electric shower over), an extra toilet is on the ground floor in the courtyard.
 You can also enjoy the warm conservatory on a sunny day and the lovely roof garden looking over the rooftops and to the countryside beyond.

 17. Is there bike storage?